kishorchouhan/Udacity-Front-End-Nanodegree/README.md

 * Learned the fundamentals of how the web works and gain a working knowledge of the three foundational languages that power each and every website: HTML, CSS and JavaScript.

 ### Courses and corresponding projects I developed in this nano degree:
+> **_Instruction for course 1, 4 and 6:_** If you are going to do this course using below links then ensure that in your classroom link there should be the same course code which is mentioned below.
+If you don't find it the same then enter it manually.

 * Course 1(Don't do this).
 [Introduction to HTML and CSS(UD-001-India)](https://www.udacity.com/course/intro-to-html-and-css--ud001)
 * Course 1(This is main course with project).
 [Intro to HTML and CSS(UD-304)](https://classroom.udacity.com/courses/ud304)